ALL STATE DATA UPDATED FOR 2022!

 |Hearing Wait Time (Months)||Average Disposition Time (Days)||Average Approval Rate (2021)|

-As the table here and the chart below indicate, in 2020, all Mississippi offices averaged a shorter wait time when compared to the national average.
-The state as a whole has a lower approval rating.
-The highest average approval rating they have is in Tupelo, which was only at 55.6%.
+As the table here and the chart below indicate, in 2021, all Mississippi offices averaged a shorter wait time when compared to the national average.
+However, the state as a whole has a lower approval rating at 48.4%.
+The highest average approval rating they have is in Tupelo, which was only at 62.2%.

 These waiting times and approval rates only highlight how important it can be to have a qualified representative – such as an Advocate from Citizens Disability – working on your case.
 The Government Accountability Office has done research that shows that an applicant who has a representative has an up to three times greater chance of being approved than a person who goes it alone.